 20 x 14 early hand-hewn frame

 Small frame found in the center of Jeffersonville, Ohio.
 Locals told us that is was one of the first buildings in the town.
 This structure would make a great outdoor shelter house or hunting lodge, or it could be added on to an existing house for an amazing dining room or bedroom.
 Price is $7500 which includes all of the framing members and rafters.
 Just like all of our buildings it is tagged and well documented and we would love to be the company that puts this historic structure back up on your property.

 This is truly a unique barn.
 It is 48 X 36 and all hand hewn.
 It's in phenomenal shape for its age and it has "marriage marks" which are roman numerals carved on the joints so the original carpenter would know how the barn goes up once all of the pieces were made.
 This massive structure could have 3 levels of floors. it is hard to see in the picture because of the tobacco rails that criss cross the structure.
 This barn is still standing and is available to tour.
 Price for the complete frame tagged and ready to reassemble is $26,000.

 Stingley Barn (UPDATE: SOLD)

 This 56 X 40 foot barn has a gem inside: an 1800's hand-hewn frame measuring 44 x 22 feet.
 The original structure is in top notch condition, having been completely protected by the surrounding additions.
 We will take off the exterior and tag and document the original frame.
 This barn would be an excellent candidate for a barn home conversion.
 It will be available later this year and can be viewed while still standing.
 Call for price.
 UPDATE: this barn is slated to become a house only miles away from where it came down.
-(I love it when we can keep local history local history!)
+(We love it when we can keep local history local!)

 Bethel Barn (UPDATE: SOLD)